FelixShosho/FelixShosho/README.md

  👋 Hi, I'm Felix

  👀 I work at Shosho as an Interaction programmer

- 🌱 We work mainly with Unity/C#, but not only ;D

 <br>